emlos/worldgame/docs/physical-encounter-system-reference.md

 5. Add objective-only actions to `actionIds`.
 Use `excludedActionIds` to remove otherwise-core actions for this goal.
 6. Implement strict config/state validation and update the objective stage from current facts.
 7. Define progress, AI profiles/bonuses, retreat policy, outcomes, and simultaneous outcome priority.
-8. Define which outcomes count as player losses for the one-point Combat penalty.
+8. Define which outcomes count as player losses.
+A settled loss grants the smaller one-point outcome learning reward; it never subtracts Combat.
 9. Add threat, pressure, event, and outcome prose.
 10. Add unit, deterministic replay, terminal settlement, and combat-lab-default tests.